datacarpentry/geospatial-workshop/setup.md

 ### Software

+We provide quick instructions below for installing the various software needed for this workshop.
+At points, they assume familiarity with the command line and with installation in general.
+As there are different operating systems and many different versions of operating systems and environments, these may not work on your computer.
+If an installation doesn't work for you, please refer to the installation instructions for that software listed in the table below.

 | Software | Install | Manual | Available for | Description |
 | -------- | ------------ | ------ | ------------- | ----------- |
 | [GDAL](http://www.gdal.org) | [Link](https://gdal.org/download.html) | [Link](https://gdal.org) | Linux, MacOS, Windows | Geospatial model for reading and writing a variety of formats |